SanHanona/p7-yolo-world/README.md

 docker compose ps
 ```

-You should see both containers running
+You should see all containers running

 ## Inside the Container